elastic/kibana/src/plugins/data/public/public.api.md

     makeAgg: (agg: TAggConfig, state?: AggConfigSerialized) => TAggConfig;
 }

+// Warning: (ae-forgotten-export) The symbol "DateNanosFormat" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "DateFormat" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "DateNanosFormat" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "baseFormattersPublic" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const baseFormattersPublic: (import("../../common").FieldFormatInstanceType | typeof DateFormat | typeof DateNanosFormat)[];
+export const baseFormattersPublic: (import("../../common").FieldFormatInstanceType | typeof DateNanosFormat | typeof DateFormat)[];

 // Warning: (ae-missing-release-tag) "BUCKET_TYPES" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //